Hiroshi Kajiwara: Concerts and work in Europe

 He had a friendly personality.
 His house was a meeting place for his friends.
 As a teacher, he often invited his students to his home and was popular with his friends and students.
 At a time when he was concentrating on his teaching at the Adorf Music Conservatory, the number of students rose.
 It was not unusual for him to drive his students home in his car late at night, as he loved teaching.

-The pianist Uta Sophie Adorf, a daughter of the founder, Pianists like Hans-Georg Gaydoul, or for example the choirmaster and chairman of the International Choral Conductors' Association Matthias MerzhäuserKomponistenlexikon: Matthias G. Merzhäuser and other important musicians received piano lessons from him as children and in their youth.Musicalion: Bätzing, Berthold The career of violinist Bernhard Wacheux began in the Siegen area when he was able to play as a duo with Hiroshi Kajiwara.
+The pianist Uta Sophie Adorf, a daughter of the founder, Pianists like Hans-Georg Gaydoul, or for example the choirmaster and chairman of the International Choral Conductors' Association Matthias Merzhäuser and other important musicians received piano lessons from him as children and in their youth.
+The career of violinist Bernhard Wacheux began in the Siegen area when he was able to play as a duo with Hiroshi Kajiwara.

 "Studying the republication of Czerny's On the Correct Performance of the Complete Ludwig van Beethoven's Piano Works from the Universal Edition of 1963, we are immersed ... into a fascinating and exciting piano playing practice, such as was cultivated live in the 1950s and 1960s only by grandchildren of Schnabel, such as the Japanese virtuoso Hiroshi Kajiwara, who died in 1989".
 (Quote: H. U. Behner).
 Some pieces played by Kajiwara at concerts were recorded on recordings available at the time, including works by Ludwig van Beethoven, Frédéric Chopin, Ernst von Dohnányi, Emmanuel Chabrier, Antonín Dvořák, Franz Liszt and Felix Mendelssohn Bartholdy.

 Hajime Okumura (1925–1994), a Japanese composer who wrote numerous film scores, had composed two sonatinas that were first heard on NHK radio in 1952.
 Hiroshi Kajiwara heard them on the radio and then played both of them in Germany for the first time.

 Chieko Hara and Kiyoko Tanaka are probably the best known Japanese pianists who were based in Europe during the pre-war and post-war periods.
 Both of them studied under Lazare Lévy at the Conservatoire National de Musique in Paris, graduating with distinction, and both were prizewinners and winners of international competitions, so their careers were very spectacular and they continued to perform in Europe.
 Although Kajiwara had made a spectacular debut in Japan just after the war, he never took part in any international competitions and never won any prizes, so his career was rather modest compared to that of Chieko Hara and Kiyoko Tanaka.
 The two pianists had received their musical training in the French style under Lazare Lévy.
 His playing as a virtuoso pianist differed from that of the two pianists in that he had a distinctly dynamic style.
 For some reason, he disliked recording, and there are almost no studio or live recordings of his music, with the only remaining sources being tapes made for broadcast by broadcasters and private recordings made by his pupils.